Asia - East region

 East Asia studies at Oxford

-Study of the region is focused in a number of multi-disciplinary academic centres, including the Oxford University China Centre and the Nissan Institute of Japanese Studies, as well as in the Faculty of Oriental Studies, which also offers courses in Chinese studies, Korean studies, and Japanese studies.
+Study of the region is focused in a number of multi-disciplinary academic centres, including the Oxford University China Centre and the Nissan Institute of Japanese Studies, as well as in the Faculty of Asian and Middle Eastern Studies, which also offers courses in Chinese studies, Korean studies, and Japanese studies.
 The Asian Studies Centre at St Antony's College provides a collaborative home for all Oxford's academics and researchers working on Asia, and hosts a range of seminar series, workshops, conferences and lectures.

 Libraries and museums